Aarif123456/image_repository_api/README.md

 <summary>View image</summary>

     1. Description: A user should be able to view images that are open to them
-    2. fileManagement/viewImage.php --> /api/fileManagement/viewImage
+    2. fileManagement/image.php --> /api/fileManagement/image
-    3. Parameter list: filePath(Optional), fileName
+    3. Parameter list: ownerId(Optional), filePath(Optional), fileName,
-        If no filePath is passed in, we will assume the fill will be in the users roots directory
+        If no filePath is passed in, we will assume the fill will be in the users roots directory.
+The ownerId will be assumed to be the user by default.
+But, you can pass in another user and get back a file on their account assuming you have access.

 </details>